 It is well known that the notion of direct limits is fundamental in homological theory, which plays a very important role in studying the structure and classification of modules and rings.
-For example, any module is a direct limit of its finitely presented submodules, and any flat module is a direct limit of finitely generated projective modules [28].
-These results provide useful tools for investigating the transfer of certain homological properties between infinitely generated modules and finitely presented ones.
+For example, any module is a direct limit of finitely presented modules or its finitely generated submodules, and any flat module is a direct limit of finitely generated projective modules [24, 29].
+These results provide useful tools for investigating the transfer of certain homological properties between infinitely generated modules and finitely generated ones.
 In addition, a ring R is left Noetherian if and only if any direct limit of injective left R-modules is injective [5], and a ring R is left coherent if and only if any direct limit of FP-injective left R-modules is FP-injective [32].
 These are partial classical results about direct limits.
-Recently, many authors studied certain properties of direct limits in (relative) homological theory, see [13, 15, 18, 20, 24, 30, 31, 34] and references therein.
-In particular, it was proved in [18] that if R is a left Noetherian ring and M is a left R-module such that $M = \lim{i \in I} M_i$ with

-I a directed index set, then a (minimal) injective coresolution of M can be constructed from those of all $M_i$ .
+Recently, many authors studied certain properties of direct limits in (relative) homological theory, see [14, 16, 19, 21, 25, 30, 31, 35] and references therein.
+In particular, it was proved in [19] that if R is a left Noetherian ring and M is a left R-module such that $M = \underset{\longrightarrow}{\lim} M_i$ with I a directed index set, then a (minimal) injec $i \in I$ tive coresolution of M can be constructed from those of all M_i .
 The aim of this paper is to generalize this result to a much more general setting and give some applications.
 This paper is organized as follows.